Ila1997/personal-website/README.md

 :envelope: It has a "contact" section where you can send me and email if you have questions or if you're interested in my work.

-You can also switch from dark theme to light theme, here's the view in light mode:
+You can also switch from dark to light theme.
+Here's the view in light mode:

 ![Immagine](https://i.ibb.co/pn74myx/portfolio-light.png)
 ______